 - 2 Tablespoons Thyme, finely chopped

 - 2 Teaspoons freshly cracked black pepper

 - Pre-heat oven to 400F (200C).
 Line a baking sheet with parchment paper and set aside.

-- Wash potatoes to remove any dirt, pat them dry and cut into one-inch chunks and then place them onto the prepared baking sheet.
+- Wash potatoes to remove any dirt, pat them dry, and cut into one-inch chunks.
+Then place them onto the prepared baking sheet.

 - Sprinkle garlic, rosemary, thyme, and chives over potatoes.
 Then drizzle with 1/2 cup extra virgin olive oil, kosher salt, freshly cracked black pepper, and lemon zest.
 Mix all ingredients together with your hands until the potatoes are evenly coated with the ingredients.

-- Lastly, sprinkle the top with parmesan cheese (do not mix after adding the parmesan cheese) and place into preheated oven.
+- Lastly, sprinkle the top with parmesan cheese (do not mix after adding the parmesan cheese) and place into a preheated oven.
 Bake until golden brown (about 30-35 minutes).
 See notes below if using russet or Idaho potatoes.

 - Sprinkle with more fresh parmesan cheese before serving.

 While you can substitute with any potato of choice, the flavor, as well as cooking time, will vary.